spencertipping/ni/doc/ni_by_example.md

 We see that, after `"divert"`, the output of `ni --explain` of the operator within brackets is shown as a list.

+`=` is formed of two parallel lines, this may be a useful mnemonic to remember how this operator functions; it takes the input stream and duplicates it.
+One copy is diverted to the operators within the brackets, while the other copy continues to the other operations in the spell.

+One of the most obvious uses of the `=` operator is to sink data to a file midway through the stream while allowing the stream to continue to flow.

+For simple operations, the square brackets are unnecessary; we could have equivalently written:

+`ni n10 =\>ten.txt z\>ten.gz`

+This more aesthetically-pleasing statement is the preferred `ni` style.
+In this case, the lack of whitespace between `=` and the file write is critical.

 ####`z`: Compression